lb-fes/30-Days-Of-JavaScript/readMe.md

 ##### Syntax

 Programming languages are similar to human languages.
-English or many other language uses words, phrases, sentences, compound sentences and other more to convey a meaningful message.
-The English meaning of syntax is _the arrangement of words and phrases to create well-formed sentences in a language_.
+English or many other language uses words, phrases, sentences句子, compound sentences混合句 and other more to convey传达 a meaningful message.
+The English meaning of syntax is _the arrangement排列 of words and phrases to create well-formed sentences in a language_.
 The technical definition of syntax is the structure of statements in a computer language.
 Programming languages have syntax.
 JavaScript is a programming language and like other programming languages it has its own syntax.
-If we do not write a syntax that JavaScript understands, it will raise different types of errors.
+If we do not write a syntax that JavaScript understands, it will raise出现 different types of errors.
 We will explore different kinds of JavaScript errors later.
 For now, let us see syntax errors.

 ![Error](images/raising_syntax_error.png)

-I made a deliberate mistake.
+I made a deliberate故意的 mistake.
 As a result, the console raises syntax errors.
-Actually, the syntax is very informative.
-It informs what type of mistake was made.
+Actually, the syntax is very informative翔实的.
+It informs告知 what type of mistake was made.
 By reading the error feedback guideline, we can correct the syntax and fix the problem.
 The process of identifying and removing errors from a program is called debugging.
 Let us fix the errors:

 ```js
 console.log('Hello, World!')
 console.log('Hello, World!')
 ```

-So far, we saw how to display text using the _`console.log()`_.
-If we are printing text or string using _`console.log()`_, the text has to be inside the single quotes, double quotes, or a backtick.
+So far到目前为止, we saw how to display text using the _`console.log()`_.
+If we are printing text or string using _`console.log()`_, the text has to be inside the single quotes引号, double quotes, or a backtick反引号（打印的文本必须在一对单引号、双引号或反引号之内）.
 **Example:**

 ```js